zeenolife/ai-baby-monitor/README.md

 > **Your second pair of eyes, powered by local video LLMs.
 Because, you know... it does take a village.**

 The **AI Baby Monitor** watches a video stream (webcam, RTSP camera,  …) and a simple list of safety rules.
-If a rule is broken it issues a *single* gentle beep so you can quickly glance at your baby to check in on them.
+If a rule is broken it issues a *single* gentle beep so you can quickly glance over and check on your baby.

+---

 ## 📸 Demo
 Obviously, I'm not going to put my child in danger just for the demo, so here're videos of: